tc39/proposal-class-public-fields/README.md

 }
 ```

-Note that we store the static property thunk functions on `ClassDefinition[Symbol.ClassProperties]` for purposes of userland reflection on how the class was declared.
+Note that we store the static property thunk functions on `ClassDefinition[Symbol.classProperties]` for purposes of userland reflection on how the class was declared.

 ### Why?